Find Answers to Your Lawn Care Questions

 What height should I mow my grass?

-Should I bag my grass clippings or leave them on the lawn?
+Should I bag grass clippings or leave them?

-For small to medium yards, a push mower is budget-friendly and sufficient.
-Self-propelled mowers are better for larger yards or hilly terrain.
+For small to medium yards (under 5,000 sq ft), a push mower is budget-friendly.
+Self-propelled mowers are better for larger yards or hills.
 Riding mowers are justified for half-acre or larger lawns.
 Electric mowers are quieter and easier to maintain, while gas mowers have more power and longer runtime.
+Use our Lawn Size Calculator to determine the best mower size.

-How often should I sharpen or replace my mower blade, and why does it matter for the grass?
+How often should I sharpen my mower blade?

 Sharpen your mower blade at least once per season, or every 20-25 hours of mowing.
 Replace the blade when it becomes too thin from repeated sharpening or if bent or cracked.
 A sharp blade cuts grass cleanly, while a dull blade tears grass, causing brown tips and making the lawn more prone to disease.